-In Fiscal 2013, the Company did not grant stock options to any executive officers because the committee chose to utilize other forms of equity awards, such as stock appreciation rights and performance stock units.
+In Fiscal 2014, the Company did not grant stock options to any executive officers because the Compensation Committee chose to utilize other forms of equity awards, such restricted stock and performance stock units.
 Nevertheless, the committee believes that including stock options in the compensation program serves the Company's longer-term goals in the same manner as other equity-based compensation.

-The exercise price of stock options is equal to or greater than Fair Market Value of the Company's Common Shares on the date of the grant, as defined in the Plans.
-Awards granted pursuant to the Plans may be subject to performance-based vesting conditions, but to date, the committee has granted only time-based stock options.
+The exercise price of stock options is equal to or greater than Fair Market Value of the Common Shares on the date of the grant, as defined in the Plans.
+Awards granted pursuant to the Plans may be subject to performance-based vesting conditions, but to date, the Compensation Committee has granted only time-based stock options.